TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/README.md

 # ST4288_Honours_Project_Taiga_Yamamoto

-This repository contains code used for "XXXX".
+This repository contains code used for "Optimizing Generative Adversarial Networks:
+       \\ The Impact of Landscape Modification on GAN Performance".

 ## MMD GAN